 Electrolytes are helpful in replenishing minerals that are lost when we are sick.
 They also help prevent dehydration and give you an energy boost.
 Of course anyone can buy Gatorade, but it’s so easy to make your own that you might want to consider it.
 Typically, an electrolyte drink includes sugars and salts, and often Vitamin C.

-I found a great recipe on dontmesswithmama.com.
-You can read it here.
+This is a great recipe for homemade electrolytes from Don’t Mess With Mama.
 It is so crisp and refreshing, and has no artificial ingredients.

 I hope you have found these cold and flu remedies helpful.
 I’m using a few of them right now while I’m trying to recoup from this flu.
 Have you tried any of these?
 Do you have others that I should include in this list?
 Please share in the comments!